Crash (1996 film): Release

+Reception and legacy

 Controversies

 The film was controversial, as was the book, because of its vivid depictions of graphic sexual acts instigated by violence.

 At the Cannes Film Festival, a screening provoked boos and angry bolts by upset viewers.
 In a 2020 interview, Cronenberg stated that he believed Francis Ford Coppola, the jury president at the 1996 Cannes Film Festival, was so vehemently opposed to Crash that other jury members in favor of the film banded together to present Cronenberg with a rare Special Jury Prize.
 So great was Coppola's distaste for the film that, according to Cronenberg, Coppola refused to personally present the award to the director.

-The controversial subject matter prompted The Daily Mail and The Evening Standard to orchestrate an aggressive campaign to ban Crash in the United Kingdom.
+The controversial subject matter prompted the Daily Mail and the Evening Standard to orchestrate an aggressive campaign to ban Crash in the United Kingdom.
 In response to this outcry, the British Board of Film Classification (BBFC) inquired with a Queen's Counsel and a psychologist, none of whom found any justification to ban it, and 11 disabled people, who saw no offense with its portrayal of the physically challenged.
 Seeing no evidence for a ban, Crash was passed by the BBFC uncut with an 18 rating in March 1997.
+Clive Barker stated that the importance of family values and morality during the 1997 general election fuelled the controversy due to local authorities in Cardiff, Kirklees, North Lanarkshire, Walsall and Westminster banning the film.

 A theater manager in Oslo, Norway, banned the film at her location.
 She denied it was related to a traffic accident that left her husband paralysed.

 Media mogul Ted Turner, whose company oversaw U.S. distributor Fine Line Features, refused to release the film in the United States, going so far as to pull it from an October 1996 release date intended to coincide with the Canadian rollout.
 Cronenberg would later confirm that a Fine Line executive shared the rumor that Turner's distaste for the movie was the reason for its delay.
 He said Turner was morally offended and concerned about "copycat incidents".
 The film eventually received a U.S. release in Spring 1997.

 AMC Entertainment Inc., the second-largest U.S. theater chain at the time, said it was posting security guards outside about 30 screens showing the movie to ensure minors did not get inside.
 At AMC's Century City location in Los Angeles, two security guards were present, one inside the auditorium and one outside.

 The film was still banned by Westminster Council, meaning it could not be shown in any cinema in the West End, even though they had earlier given special permission for the film's premiere, and it was easily seen in nearby Camden.
-In the United States, the film was released in both NC-17 and R versions.
-In Australia, a cut version rated R18+ was given a limited release; it was later released uncut on VHS in early 1997, and then on DVD in 2003.
-The American NC-17 version was advertised with the tagline "The most controversial film in years".